-B. Provide in HPMS a complete “Data Use Attestation”
+B. Provide in the HPMS a complete “Data Use Attestation”

 Continuation Area

 The purpose of a continuation area is to ensure continuity of care for enrollees that no longer reside in the service area of a plan and permanently move into the geographic area designated by the Medicare Advantage organization as a continuation area.
-A A continuation area is defined as an additional area (outside the service area) within which the Medicare Advantage organization offering a local plan furnishes or arranges to furnish services to its continuation-of-enrollment enrollees.
+A continuation area is defined as an additional area (outside the service area) within which the Medicare Advantage organization offering a local plan furnishes or arranges to furnish services to its continuation-of-enrollment enrollees.
 Enrollees must reside in a continuation area on a permanent basis and provide documentation that establishes residency, such as a driver’s license or voter registration card.
-A A continuation area does not expand the service area of any Medicare Advantage local plan.
-The following attestations were developed to implement the regulations ofCFR 422.54
+A continuation area does not expand the service area of any Medicare Advantage local plan.
+The following attestations were developed to implement the regulations of4242 CFR 422.54.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: